risingwavelabs/risingwave-docs-legacy/docs/transform/indexes.md

 ## See also

-[`CREATE INDEX`](/sql/commands/sql-create-index.md) - Create an in dex constructed on a table or a materialized view.
+[`CREATE INDEX`](/sql/commands/sql-create-index.md) - Create an index constructed on a table or a materialized view.

 [`DROP INDEX`](/sql/commands/sql-drop-index.md) — Remove an index constructed on a table or a materialized view.

 [`SHOW CREATE INDEX`](/docs/sql/commands/sql-show-create-index.md) - See what query was used to create the specified index.

 [`ALTER INDEX`](/docs/sql/commands/sql-alter-create-index.md) - Modify an index.